Virtual intelligence

 Virtual intelligence (VI) is the term given to artificial intelligence that exists within a virtual world.
-Many virtual worlds have options for persistent avatars that provide information, training, role playing, and social interactions.
+Many virtual worlds have options for persistent avatars that provide information, training, role-playing, and social interactions.

-The immersion of virtual worlds provides a unique platform for VI beyond the traditional paradigm of past user interfaces (UIs).
-What Alan Turing established as the benchmark for telling the difference between human and computerized intelligence was done void of visual influences.
+The immersion in virtual worlds provides a platform for VI beyond the traditional paradigm of past user interfaces (UIs).
+What Alan Turing established as a benchmark for telling the difference between human and computerized intelligence was devoid of visual influences.
 With today's VI bots, virtual intelligence has evolved past the constraints of past testing into a new level of the machine's ability to demonstrate intelligence.
-The immersive features of these environments provide non verbal elements that affect the realism provided by virtually intelligent agents.
+The immersive features of these environments provide nonverbal elements that affect the realism provided by virtually intelligent agents.

 Virtual intelligence is the intersection of these two technologies: